 Yes, Thai Massage is a massage…and so much more.

-If you want to try the art of Thai Massage in an effective and convenient way, please come in for a taster or full body Thai Yoga Massage session.
+If you want to try the art of Thai Massage in an effective and convenient way, please come in for a taster or full body Thai Yoga Massage session, or a Thai Foot Massage.

 Fill in the form below, or call Steve on 023 8063 9913 / 07968 065885